Targeted Quality Measurement of Health Care Providers: Discussion

-Future work will involve combining non-parametric balancing approaches for general covariate profiles $\boldsymbol{x}^*$ and statistical learning methods for the mean potential outcome function $\mu_p$ as in \cite{hirshberg2021augmented}.
-This analysis applies to other settings besides health care, including business and education, where instead of practices, we have companies and schools.
-Likewise, this analysis also applies to individuals' performance rather than institutions, including physicians, school teachers, and executive officers.
+Future work entails addressing structural violations of the positivity assumption, which occur when certain treatments are unattainable in particular practices due to medical guidelines or geographic constraints.
+One promising approach for addressing this issue is the use of incremental propensity score interventions \citep{kennedy2019nonparametric}.
+Additionally, future research should consider covariate mismatches, as discussed in \cite{han2023multiply}, allowing hospitals to incorporate practice-specific covariate information more effectively.
+This effort also includes integrating non-parametric balancing approaches for general covariate profiles $\boldsymbol{x}^*$ and statistical learning methods for the mean potential outcome function $\mu_p$, such as ensemble learners \citep{van2011targeted}, as in \cite{hirshberg2021augmented}.
+Finally, an essential consideration moving forward involves careful quantification of uncertainty through multiple testing adjustments, where ideas from statistical genetics may be helpful.
+Our analysis applies to other settings besides health care, including business and education, where instead of practices, we have companies and schools.
+Furthermore, provided there are adequate data, this framework can be applied at the individual level, evaluating the performance of professionals such as physicians, school teachers, and executive officers, rather than entire institutions.